jsntv200/redant-home/_posts/2023-02-08-payments-case-study.md

 date_published: ! ' 2023-02-08'
 publisher: Red Ant
 title: Payments case study - better payments as a way to reimagine your Product.
-description: Payments case study - better payments as a way to reimagine your Product.
+description: A case study on a company that explores two options for implementing online payments, and how the results of each of those can impact company business performance going forward
 keywords: Online payments, digital payments
 image_small: "/assets/uploads/2023/payments-case-study-min.png"
 image: "/assets/uploads/2023/payments-case-study-min.png"